ondrejmoris/Html-template/README.md

 # Responsive-template-html
  Responsive template of html page.
+Practice of bootstrap, html, css and js.